Relative Suffix Trees: Introduction

 Just storing 1000 human genomes using a 12~bpc \CST{} requires almost 4.5~TB, which is much more than the amount of memory available in a commodity server.
 Assuming that a single server has 256 GB of memory, we would need a cluster of 18 servers to handle such a collection of \CST{}s (compared to over 100 with classical suffix tree implementations!).
 With the smaller (and much slower) \FCST, this would drop to 7--8 servers.
 It is clear that further space reductions in the representation of compressed suffix trees would lead to reductions in hardware, communication, and energy costs when implementing complex searches over large genomic databases.

 An important characteristic of those large genome databases is that they usually consist of the genomes of individuals of the same or closely related species.
 This implies that the collections are highly \emph{repetitive}, that is, each genome can be obtained by concatenating a relatively small number of substrings of other genomes and adding a few new characters.
 When repetitiveness is considered, much higher compression rates can be obtained in compressed suffix trees.
 For example, it is possible to reduce the space to 1--2~bpc (albeit with operation times in the milliseconds) \cite{Abeliuk2013}, or to 2--3~bpc with operation times in the microseconds \cite{Navarro2015}.
 Using 2~bpc, our 1000 genomes could be handled with just 3 servers with 256~GB of memory.
-We note, however, that these \CST{}s index the whole collection and not individual sequences, which makes a difference in the types of queries that can be answered.
-This also makes a distributed implementation less obviously scalable.

 Compression algorithms best capture repetitiveness by using \emph{grammar-based} compression or \emph{Lempel-Ziv} compression.\footnote{We refer to ``long-range'' repetitiveness, where similar texts may be found far away in the text collection.} In the first case \cite{KY00,CLLPPSS05} one finds a context-free grammar that generates (only) the text collection.
-The more repetitive the collection is, the smaller the grammar becomes.
 Rather than compressing the text directly, the current \CST{}s for repetitive collections \cite{Abeliuk2013,Navarro2015} apply grammar-based compression on the data structures that simulate the suffix tree.
 Grammar-based compression yields relatively easy direct access to the compressed sequence \cite{BLRSRW15}, which makes it attractive compared to Lempel-Ziv compression \cite{ZL77}, despite the latter generally using less space.

 Lempel-Ziv compression cuts the collection into \emph{phrases}, each of which has already appeared earlier in the collection.
 To extract the content of a phrase, one may have to recursively extract the content at that earlier position, following a possibly long chain of indirections.
 So far, the indexes built on Lempel-Ziv compression \cite{KN13} or on combinations of Lempel-Ziv and grammar-based compression \cite{GGKNP12,GGKNP14,GP15} support only pattern matching, which is just one of the wide range of functionalities offered by suffix trees.
 The high cost to access the data at random positions lies at the heart of the research on indexes built on Lempel-Ziv compression.